Irinaaa28/Makeup-Blog-Website/README.md

 # Website-Project

+## About

-This is my fisrt site made with HTML, CSS and JavaScript.
+This is my first site with a makeup blog, made with HTML, CSS and JavaScript, for the people passioned with all about makeup.
+There people can find information about makeup history and most popular makeup brands and products.

-What I leraned:
+## What I leraned
 * the use of basic techniques in HTML and CSS
-* making the site responsive
 * the implementation of different functions in JavaScript
+* creating a navbar, displaying photos, creating a form
-* implementing a menu in the navbar
+* making a site responsive